-Being involved in a rear-end collision cannot only be nuisance, but injuries sustained in the accident can be extremely devastating.
+Being involved in a rear-end collision cannot only be a nuisance, but injuries sustained in the accident can be extremely devastating.
 Top Framingham personal injury attorneys at Mahaney & Pappas discuss in the article below.

 Causes of Massachusetts Rear-End Accidents

 Most of the time rear-end collisions are out of your control and you don’t anticipate them happening.
 We have all seen cars on the Mass Pike or 128 causing traffic because of a rear-end accident.
 A lot of times there are no injuries, but a lot of grief that goes along with the accident.
 For instance, the accident may cause you to be late to work or your car may need to be towed.
 But, in other situation a rear end collision can cause very serious injuries to drivers and passengers.
 Trust us, the injuries are much more difficult to deal with than being late to work.
 Injuries suffered in car crashes can result in very expensive medical bills, lost time at work, and serious pain and suffering.
 Injuries can happen even if the impact of the rear-end accident wasn’t too serious.
 Though there may be little damage to the cars involved, the abrupt motion of your head being forced forward and snapping back can cause severe injuries to the muscles, tendons, and discs in your neck and back.

 Tips to Avoid Rear-End Collisions